#thinning shears professional

 The bouncer stepped towards the now opened metal door and stood in the doorframe.
 “This way, lads.”

-Johnny and Gaz shared a look.
+Soap and Gaz shared a look.
 They were led through the door by the bouncer and down a small set of stairs.

-Johnny leaned towards Gaz as they descended down.
+Soap leaned towards Gaz as they descended down.
 “Did ya say the magic word or something?”

 The bouncer looked over his shoulder but said nothing.
-Gaz gave Johnny a pointed look, but chuckled anyway at the notion.
+Gaz gave Soap a pointed look, but chuckled anyway at the notion.
 They were escorted into a narrow foyer of some bricks-and-mortar facility.
 It was pointedly bare but minimalistically so.
 Taking up most of the space was a large semicircular desk of a reception area by the front brick wall; velvet stanchion posts formed a waiting line – which was currently empty – and led to the fore.
 And to its right, hanging along the wall, were dark dupioni silk drapery, the indentation of a doorway barely noticeable against the fabric.

 As they neared, an older woman greeted them with a warm smile from behind the front desk.
 The bouncer leaned against the desk, leaning himself on it, in such a casual manner that it made the receptionist quirk her brow at him.